 You love French press or cold brew coffee – Though the grind of the Skerton Pro is certainly more precise and consistent than before, we still are not 100% satisfied with the coarsest grinds.
-Some more consistent options with similar capacities include the HandGround Precision Grinder and the Lido 3, check them out and see if they are for you!
+Some more consistent options with similar capacities include the HandGround Precision Grinder and the OR Lido 3, check them out and see if they are for you!

 Just because you want to take the inexpensive approach to fine coffee doesn’t mean you have to sacrifice quality.